imikeyi03/Nodejs-and-Express-Portfolio-Project/README.md

 A simple portfolio project that displays a grid of projects that dynamically display based on the data.json file.

+## use npm install to install dependancies and then run npm start

 ## Style.css Changes/Additions
 - Changed Font to Helvetica across the project
 - Added box-shadows to all project thumbnails